Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/deployment/_index.md

 ## Next steps

-Once deployment is complete its time to start experimenting with the various scenarios under the “Contoso Hypermarket” experience, starting with the [“Data pipeline and reporting across cloud and edge for Contoso Hypermarket”](../data_pipeline/).
+Once deployment is complete its time to start experimenting with the various scenarios under the “Contoso Hypermarket” experience, starting with the ["Shopper insights using computer vision"](../shopper_insights/).